fmdazhar/DeformableIsaac/README.md

 ## WandB support

-You can run (WandB)[https://wandb.ai/] with OmniIsaacGymEnvs by setting `wandb_activate=True` flag from the command line.
+You can run (WandB)[https://wandb.ai/] with leggeedisaacgymenvs by setting `wandb_activate=True` flag from the command line.
 You can set the group, name, entity, and project for the run by setting the `wandb_group`, `wandb_name`, `wandb_entity` and `wandb_project` arguments.
 Make sure you have WandB installed in the Isaac Sim Python executable with `PYTHON_PATH -m pip install wandb` before activating.

 ## Tasks

-Source code for tasks can be found in `omniisaacgymenvs/tasks`.
+Source code for tasks can be found in `leggeedisaacgymenvs/tasks`.

 Each task follows the frameworks provided in `omni.isaac.core` and `omni.isaac.gym` in Isaac Sim.